Last updated on 23 February 2021

-Unless you are medically trained, you will most likely find it hard to tell what is going on inside your body and even harder to ascertain if your heart is functioning just right.
-For starters, you could take your own pulse, and learn what your heart rate might be saying about your health.
+Unless you are medically trained, you will most likely find it hard to tell what is going on inside your body and even harder to ascertain if your heart is functioning at an optimal level.
+You can get started by taking your own pulse, and learn what your heart rate might be saying about your health.

 To get you started, here’s how you measure your heart rate: